- Number of servers: 6/10

 However, it still lags behind some of the bigger names in the industry when it comes to the number of features.

 We started with a download speed of around 200Mbps and connected to the local London server, specified as our “Optimal Location.”
-The download speed decreased to around 185Mbps, which is very impressive.
+The download speed decreased to around 185Mbps, which is quite impressive.
 After that, we connected a few other European servers, and although the rate was a bit slower, there were no drastic reductions.

-What’s more, when we switched to a server in South America, the download speed dropped to 175Mbps, which is even more impressive given the long distance.
+Outside Europe, when we switched to a server in South America, the download speed dropped to 175Mbps, which is even more impressive given the long distance.

 Finally, we tested the ping rate or latency speed after connecting to the Avast SecureLine VPN server in New York.
 It almost doubled from 84ms to 161ms, which is expected when connecting to long-distance servers.